fusiondew/Xeverous.github.io/content/meta/site_faq.md

 #### What was the motivation to create the site?

+**Practically everything besides few websites about C++ is garbage.
+Not only sites - there are many bad books too!!!
+Nothing has really motivated me so strong as the amount of trash tier content.** So many sites copy-paste average C or "C without C-only features" and claim it to be C++ "because we added a class", "because it compiles":

+- cprogramming (ironically most of their C++ is C)
+- geeksforgeeks (take any exercise, C and C++ solutions are often the same code or have marginal differences)
+- code project (countless beginner level mistakes in most articles)

+A unique exception is thisPointer.com.
+It has some good idiomatic STL examples.

+learncpp.com is regarded as one of the best sites for learning C++.
+Site is good but it still has many mistakes.
+Still, I rate it \#1 after mine which hopefully will be \#0 for you.

+There is a C++ language tutorial on cplusplus.com.
+It is not bad, assuming we read it in 2003.
+Most content on the site is heavily outdated.
+Tutorial is pretty fast and compact, but:

+- does not give any reasoning about desicions - readers do not learn, they just follow recomemndations with no understanding
+- many features lack recommendation - reader can remember them, but has no idea what's their purpose and when to use them
+- even for old C++98/03, the site does not mention many features
+- some features are not presented in very convenient order
+- the site does not seem to be maintained

-Initially, I wanted to contribute to learncpp.com (which is regarded as one of the best sites for learning C++), but [Alex said](http://www.learncpp.com/site-news/find-something-wrong/comment-page-2/#comment-310505) it's not currently possible and "technology is not there yet".
+Initially, I wanted to contribute to learncpp.com, but [Alex said](http://www.learncpp.com/site-news/find-something-wrong/comment-page-2/#comment-310505) it's not currently possible and "technology is not there yet".

-There are many other sites, but since they are more blog-oriented for periodic news and posts, I disregarded them and planned to build own guide based on plain markdown repository.
-I wanted a structured, step-by-step guide, not date ordered blog posts.
+There are few other good sites (eg fluent C++, bfilipek), but since they are more blog-oriented for periodic news and posts, I disregarded them and planned to build own guide based on plain markdown repository.
+I wanted a structured, step-by-step guide, not random blog posts about certain problems - 90% of C++ problems are already solved by Stack Overflow.

 Soon then, I realized GitHub has opened GitHub Pages and allowed for free static website hosting also offering integrated Jekyll.
 That's much better than reading pure markdown.